How coaching can support the different generations in the workplace

 The 8 qualities of a good manager

-- Has key technical skills that help him or her advice the team
+Has key technical skills that help him or her advise the team

 Coaching a workforce